Home

 A far cheaper public transport option is the bus.
 In Tenerife, there is the island-wide bus company, called "TITSA".
 (Rather an unfortunate name, I know.
 It stands for Transportes Interurbanos de Tenerife, Sociedad Anónima, no less.)
 The number 111 bus travels backwards and forwards between the terminal in Santa Cruz and Playa de Las Americas along the main motorway, Autopista del sur, calling at the airport on the way.
 It is every 30 minutes throughout the day.
 Rather quaintly given the name "guaguas", these distinctive green buses are clean, efficient and generally on time.

-bonobadge Although using the bus for public transport is very economical, with cheap fares, there is a way of saving even more money.
-You can purchase a so-called "Bono" card.
-This is available from bus stations and shops displaying the Bono logo.
+Although using the bus for public transport is very economical, with cheap fares, there is a way of saving even more money.
+You can purchase a so-called "Tenmas", or "Ten+" card.
+It is just like a credit card and is available from bus stations and shops displaying the Tenmas logo.
 You can't get one off the bus driver!

-If you're intending to use the bus from the moment you arrive, one of these cards can be purchased at the airport in the shop called "La Alpizpa", next to The Gift Shop.
+If you're intending to use the bus from the moment you arrive, one of these cards can be purchased at the south airport from the shop called "Lycramoblie", which you'll find just outside of the luggage reclaim area.

 Should you find yourself in the capital of Tenerife, Santa Cruz, they are also valid for the tram system there (see below).